slowernews/wisdom-tldr/chapters/1-1_self_foundation.md

 > *"Selfishness is not living as one wishes to live, it is asking others to live as one wishes to live."
 -- Oscar Wilde [1854]*

+> *"Never explain: your friends do not need it, and your enemies will not believe you anyway."
+-- Elbert Hubbard [1856]*

 > *"If you begin by sacrificing yourself to those you love, you will end by hating those to whom you have sacrificed yourself."
 -- George Bernard Shaw [1856]*